You should get your second dose of AstraZeneca 4 to 12 weeks after your first dose.

 Your vaccinator will be happy to answer any questions you have at your appointment.

-Very rarely 1 in 100,000 people may develop very unusual blood clots with low platelets.
-These blood clots are less likely to be reported after the 2nd dose of the vaccine.
+Very rarely, people may develop very unusual blood clots with low platelets.
+These blood clots are less likely to be reported after the second dose of the vaccine.

 If you had a reaction to your first dose